 B. Send it off.

 It ain’t rocket science!
 But you do need to be brave, or you won’t get anywhere.
 And once it’s gone, the worst thing you can do is sit wringing your hands by the letterbox, desperate for a response.
 Send it off and move on!
 Fire and forget!
 Get busy with the next one, and when rejection comes it won’t bother you so much; you’ll be deeply involved in the new stuff and that makes handling rejection OR success that much easier.

 9.a.)
 I know I said 10 things, but I have one more important point I’d like to slide in here. if you want to make films and be a scriptwriter… you could barely be making life harder for yourself.
 It’s a really really hard route in.
 Write books or plays first.
 The film industry is a walled garden, and the investment in a film is so large, they much prefer it if the stories they are considering have been validated by other media first.
 Memento and The Shawshank Redemption were both short stories published in magazines before they became mega-movies.
 The Hitchiker’s Guide and War of the Worlds were radio plays.
 Andy Weir’s The Martian was self-published on his website before it became a Ridley Scott classic.
 The vast majority of movies you see are books first.
-If you didn’t go to film school, getting published or getting a radio play broadcast or a theatre play on a town stage is far, far easier than trying to get a script away.
+If you didn’t go to film school and you don’t have incredible contacts, getting published or getting a radio play broadcast or a theatre play on a town stage is far, far easier than trying to get a script away.